Biker93/azure-aks-kubernetes-masterclass/16-Kubernetes-Namespaces/16-02-Namespaces-LimitRange-default/README.md

       type: Container
 ```

-## Step-03: Update all k8s manifest with namespace
+## Step-03: Update all k8s manifest with namespace  Lesson 85
 - Update all files from with `namespace: dev3` in top metadata section in folder `kube-manifests/`
 - **Example**
 ```yaml